 - Practically-minded people (hands-on, adaptable, comfortable with shared living, and able to support the day-to-day life on the boat)

-Rivers of Democracy x Sziget Festival (Autria, Slovakia and Hungary)
+Rivers of Democracy x Sziget Festival (Austria, Slovakia and Hungary)

 Dates: 5–11 August

-Route: Bratislava → Győr → Esztergom → Budapest
+Route: Vienna → Bratislava → Győr → Esztergom → Budapest

-It flows across ten countries, connecting histories, economies, and ecosystems that do not always align.
+The Danube flows across ten countries, connecting histories, economies, and ecosystems that do not always align.
 What happens upstream shapes what is possible downstream.
-Decisions made in one place ripple across borders.

 In 1989, Hungary suspended and eventually abandoned its part of the project.
 In response, Czechoslovakia (and later Slovakia) unilaterally diverted the Danube and completed the dam on its own territory.

-What followed was not just an environmental dispute—but a democratic and legal conflict between nations.
+What followed was a democratic and legal conflict between nations.
 The case went to the International Court of Justice, which ruled in 1997 that both sides had failed to uphold their agreements, leaving a complex legacy of shared responsibility, unresolved tensions, and partial cooperation.

 🚴 The Residency Experience

-This is not a typical residency.
-For four to five days, you will cycle along the Danube from Bratislava to Budapest, crossing borders, following the river, and experiencing its changing landscapes and realities up close.
+For five to six days, you will cycle along the Danube from Vienna to Budapest, crossing borders, following the river, and experiencing its changing landscapes and realities up close.
+You will be the leaders guiding a group of people that are also coming to Sziget festival by bicycle.

 You will travel light, stay in different locations along the way, and navigate the practicalities of the journey together.